dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ##### Arch Linux:
  1. Install with `sudo pacman -S git python2-setuptools python2-virtualenv python2-numpy ocl-icd opencl-headers ffmpeg`.
  2. Install the [opencv2](https://aur.archlinux.org/packages/opencv2/) package from the AUR.
       * **Tip:** Remove all packages that depend on opencv, like opencv-samples, before installing opencv2.
-This will save you the trouble of re-compiling the package, which takes a long time, if the install fails.
+This will save you the trouble of re-compiling the package, which takes a long time if the install fails.

 ##### Ubuntu:
 Install with `sudo apt-get install git virtualenv python-dev ocl-icd-opencl-dev libopencv-dev python-opencv ffmpeg`.